Letterlocking – Unlocking History

 What is Letterlocking?

-Letterlocking refers to the technology of folding and securing an epistolary writing substrate (a sheet of papyrus, parchment, or paper) to function as its own envelope – a vital communications technology before the invention of the mass-produced envelope in the 1830s.
-A full definition of letterlocking can be found in the Dictionary of Letterlocking (DoLL).
+Letterlocking refers to the technology of folding and securing a sheet of paper to function as its own envelope.
+See the full definition in the Dictionary of Letterlocking.

-Jana Dambrogio and Daniel Starza Smith, co-inventors of the field of Letterlocking explain what is letterlocking thanks to our friends at the Harvard University Derek Bok Center for Teaching & Learning
+Jana Dambrogio and Daniel Starza Smith, co-inventors of the field of Letterlocking explain what is letterlocking.
+Filmed by Harvard University Derek Bok Center for Teaching & Learning

 Resources

-Documenting the physical details of well-preserved letters has helped us identify distinctive locking styles, develop categories, assign security scores, and identify authentication enhancements.
-Our resources explain the key differences between 64 categories – and show you how to model many of them.
+Our resources help identify distinctive letterlocking styles, categories, formats, manipulations, assign security scores, authentication enhancements.
+We explain the key differences between 64 categories – and our videos show you how to model locked letters.
+Click on the buttons to access:

-The letter below is one of 577 UNOPENED letters found in the Brienne Collection.
-Our team of 11 researchers worked together to read virtually the contents – the words and the folds – for the first time, without ever breaking its seal.
+Jacques Sennaques’ letter is one of 577 UNOPENED letters found in the Brienne Collection.
+Our team of 11 researchers worked together to read virtually the contents – the words and the folds – for the first time, without breaking its seal.

 What does the letter say?
 Read transcriptions and translations into English here.

-The study of letterlocking is important for the preservation of documents because it informs us about the value of the evidence that the manipulations – the creases, slits, and holes – offer. #PreserveTheFolds.
+The study of letterlocking is important for the preservation of documents because it informs us about the value of the evidence that the manipulations – the creases, slits, and holes – offer.
+Conservation resources coming soon. #PreserveTheFolds.

 Working towards openness & accessibility